Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Why Choose Locus for Reverse Logistics Optimization

-Locus is the global leader in AI-powered logistics orchestration, trusted by 360+ enterprises across retail, FMCG, e-commerce, and 3PL sectors.
-The same platform that powers forward delivery optimization — route planning, dynamic dispatch, real-time fleet coordination, and carrier intelligence — extends seamlessly to reverse logistics workflows.
+The same platform that powers forward delivery optimization — route planning, dynamic dispatch, real-time fleet coordination, carrier intelligence, and SLA-led execution — extends to reverse logistics workflows.

 What Locus delivers for enterprise reverse logistics:

-• AI-Driven Route Optimization: Cluster return pickups by geography and item type, overlay them onto existing delivery routes, and maximize backhaul utilization — reducing per-item pickup costs by up to 75%.
+• AI-Driven Route Optimization: Cluster return pickups by geography, item type, capacity, and time window.
+Overlay them onto existing delivery routes to maximize backhaul utilization and reduce per-item pickup costs by up to 75%.

-• Dynamic Dispatch Engine: Allocate return capacity across mixed fleets in real time, balancing forward deliveries and reverse pickups in a single optimized schedule.
+• Dynamic Dispatch Engine: Allocate return capacity across owned fleets, 3PLs, and flexible driver networks in real time.
+Balance forward deliveries and reverse pickups within one optimized schedule.

-• Real-Time Visibility: Provide customers and operations teams with live return tracking, proactive status updates, and precise pickup ETAs — the same AI-powered scheduling precision that defines best-in-class forward delivery.
+• Real-Time Visibility: Give customers and operations teams live return tracking, proactive status updates, and precise pickup ETAs — the same visibility standard expected in forward delivery.

-• Rapid Implementation: Because Locus extends existing forward logistics AI, enterprise retailers can deploy reverse logistics optimization without building new technology from scratch — achieving time-to-value in weeks, not quarters.
+• Rapid Implementation: Because Locus extends existing forward logistics AI, enterprise retailers can deploy reverse logistics optimization without building from scratch — achieving time-to-value in weeks, not quarters.

 Build a Sustainable Supply Chain